 Morteza Pourmohammadi (PhD) explored the nature of designerly ways of customising, i.e., the nature of design in mass customisation systems.

-Kazjon Grace (PhD) is developing a computational model of situated analogy making based on the transformation of conceptual spaces.
+Kazjon Grace (PhD) developed a computational model of situated analogy making based on the transformation of conceptual spaces.

 Nick Kelly (PhD) developed a computational model of situated interpretation and concept formation in design.